-Outdoor Dining: Outdoor dining and open courtyard space are available campus-wide with social distancing enforced.
+Outdoor/Indoor Dining: Outdoor dining and open courtyard space are available campus-wide with social distancing enforced.
 For a full list of retailers participating in outdoor dining, takeout, and delivery please click here.
-Indoor dining is closed starting December 14 until further notice.
+Japan Village and Sahadi’s are open for indoor dining starting February 12 at a limited capacity.
+Contact the business directly for more details.

 Heating: Outdoor heaters have been installed in select areas across campus to provide you a warm and cozy outdoor dining experience.
 Sit fire-side with views of Sunset Park’s famous sunset.
 The newest addition to keeping you warm this winter, Sahadi’s fire pit, will be lit on the regular to enjoy a socially distanced drink or two while keeping toasty.